nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 Perhaps we want synchronous automatic service execution in the future to preprocess/block/transactionally hook into...running services.

+## Best effort

+When you run automatic tasks, you have the option to run it at some point in the future.
+If you run say a task 7 days into the future, the process can do other stuff in the meantime and progress to a point that the task is no longer allowed to run.
+However, if the task is no longer allowed to run, throwing an error does not really help you solve this: you can't retry and if you set to failed any failure flows are equally likely not allowed to run anymore.

+When you run tasks asynchronously "immediately" though (so without an explicit timeout), you expect them to either execute or end in an error.

+So currently the "best effort" ability of an automated task is fully dependent on whether or not you have filled in a schedule/delay or not.
+In the future we might add an explicit boolean if necessary.

 # DONE

+## ERROR

+If we set an action to ERROR, we also set the process to ERROR, blocking further moves.
+The reason is that the ERROR needs to be resolved, this can be done in 2 ways: reprocess and set to failed

+However, both reprocess and set to failed (assuming failure flows exist), require the process to be in a certain state.
+Allowing the process to continue executing with an error means we might never be able to resolve that error.

+Because we have failure flows however, we have decided to set actions to autofail by default because too many processes are accidently stopped because someone forgot to set the toggle.
+Especially given the explicit modeling option of a failure flow, this becomes useless.

 ## Auto fail